-Students growing up in the heart of Silicon Valley should be the best trained and most prepared to compete in the fields of innovation, technology, science and engineering.
-Many of our high schools were built more than 60 years ago and require essential improvements to ensure classrooms provide a safe, modern learning environment that prepares students to compete for college and careers.
+Students growing up in the heart of Silicon Valley should be the best trained and most prepared to compete in the fields of technology, science, and engineering.
+Many of our high schools were built more than 60 years ago and required essential improvements to ensure classrooms provide a safe, modern learning environment that prepares students to remain competitive in academic and career pursuits.

-For more information about our facilities or this measure, please see the links below or send questions to: firstname.lastname@example.org
+For up to date information about our facilities or this measure, please see the links below or send questions to: email@example.com.

 Frequently Asked Questions – Bond Measure AA